akhaled01/B15/README.md

 To run the server, run `B15 server` from the root dir of the project.
 To run the client, run `B15 client` from the root dir of the project.
+To view more info (aka this README), run `B15 info` from the root dir of the project.

 ## About the Scripts